grahamflas/log_parser/README.md

 Log Parser
 ===============
 *Log Parser* is a Ruby command-line application that parses CEF event log messages in a local text file.
-Information about each event is printed to the console and saved to a local text file, `output.txt` in the following format:
+Information about each event is printed to the console and saved to a local text file, `output.txt`, in the following format:

 ```sh
 {